AripalliChethan/Data-Analyis_Dashboard/README.md

-# Data-Analyis_Dashboard
+# Sales-Data-Analysis (Interactive Dashboard Creation Using MS Excel)
+## Project Objective
-This dataset showcases sales transactions of electronic products across Indian cities, capturing details such as date, product, category, sales rep, units sold, price, and revenue.
-It is created for practicing Excel data analysis, pivot tables, and dashboard building, helping transform raw data into meaningful business insights.
+To analyze sales transactions of electronic products using Excel, apply Pivot Tables for summarization, and design an interactive dashboard that transforms raw data into actionable business insights.